-In addition, JB Christie is one of about 100 persons nationwide who is a member of the Audubon Steward Network.
+In addition, JB Christie, Golf Course Superintendent, is one of about 100 persons nationwide who is a member of the Audubon Steward Network.
 Audubon Stewards serve as a source of knowledge, good advice, enthusiasm and encouragement to others who wish to become involved.
 They provide invaluable, on-the-ground assistance to members of the ACSP and others interested in protecting and improving the environment in their region.

-Our Course Superintendent, JB Christie and the Grounds staff are to be applauded.
-It takes a lot of planning and hard work to maintain the balance between giving our members the best golf course in the state while looking out for the interests of the wildlife and vegetation that flourish here.
+Golf Course Superintendent JB Christie and the Grounds staff are to be applauded.
+It takes a lot of planning and hard work to maintain the balance between giving our members the best golf course in the state while looking out for the interests of the wildlife and vegetation that flourish here. ~ Jim Sluiter